State-Enacted Congressional Rotation Measures (1990–1995)

 • why amendment-level solutions became necessary,

-• why later efforts shifted toward Article V strategies,
+• why later efforts were redirected toward Article V strategies,

-• and why modern rotation debates cannot be resolved through state election administration alone.
+• and why modern rotation debates cannot be resolved solely through state election administration alone.

 Cross-References